Doctor's Notes on Diabetic Foot Problems

 Diabetic foot care is a condition that helps control and/or prevent the problems encountered with their feet.
 Common signs and symptoms in diabetics that suggest they need foot care include persistent pain, redness, swelling, limping, and warmth of the feet.
 More serious signs and symptoms include numbness so injuries to the feet are not detected, skin breaks or wounds that don't heal, fevers, pus drainage, and/or red streaks moving up the leg from the foot.

-The cause or need for foot care in diabetics is due to poorly fitting footwear, nerve damage from the disease, poor circulation due to diabetes, trauma (often undetected because of prior nerve damage), infections (bacterial and fungal) and smoking (decreases circulation) can contribute to cause a need for good diabetic foot care to treat or prevent signs and symptoms.
+The cause or need for foot care in diabetics is due to poorly fitting footwear, nerve damage from the disease, poor circulation due to diabetes, trauma (often undetected because of prior nerve damage), infections (bacterial and fungal), and smoking (decreases circulation).

 Diabetic Neuropathy : Test Your Medical IQ QuizQuestion

 High Blood Sugar (Hyperglycemia)High blood sugar (hyperglycemia) is when the body's blood sugar rises.
 Blood sugar levels can be measured using a blood glucose meter.
 Diabetes mellitus is a common cause of high blood sugar.
 Symptoms include dry mouth, thirst, frequent urination, and fatigue.
 Treatment includes diet, exercise, and medications

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.